Blarney Castle

-Blarney Castle (Caisleán na Blarnan) is a medieval stronghold in Blarney, near Cork, Ireland.
+Blarney Castle (Caisleán na Blarnan) is a medieval stronghold in Blarney, a town in Cork, Ireland.
 Though earlier fortifications were built on the same spot, the current keep was built by the MacCarthy of Muskerry dynasty, a cadet branch of the Kings of Desmond, and dates from 1446.
 The Blarney Stone is among the machicolations of the castle.

 History

 Development

 The castle originally dates from before 1200, when a timber house was believed to have been built on the site, although no evidence remains of this.
 Around 1210 this was replaced by a stone fortification.
 It was destroyed in 1446 but subsequently rebuilt by Cormac Láidir MacCarthy, Lord of Muscry, who also built castles at Kilcrea and Carrignamuck.

 The castle was besieged during the Irish Confederate Wars and was seized in 1646 by Parliamentarian forces under Lord Broghill.
 However, after the Restoration, the castle was restored to Donough MacCarty, who was made 1st Earl of Clancarty.

 During the Williamite War in Ireland in the 1690s, the 4th Earl of Clancarty (also named Donough MacCarty) was captured, and his lands (including Blarney Castle) were confiscated by the Williamites.

 The castle was sold and changed hands several times — Sir Richard Pyne, the Lord Chief Justice of Ireland, owned it briefly — before being purchased in the early 18th century by Sir James Jeffreys, governor of Cork City.